grzegorzjudas/react-enterprise-starter/README.md

 #### Ok, but what does it mean "enterprise"?
 It means that it's set up in specific way, so it's easy to use across multiple environments with different configurations, using tooling specific to full-fledged system based on React that needs to be running 24/7.
 In detail, it includes:
 * Server-side rendering based on a simple node.js server
-* Prepared to work with PM2 process manager
+* Prepared to work in Docker container
 * Working with different sets of configuration options depending on environment
 * Your configuration is also available to React, transparently and safely - so you can override some flags on the fly
 * Compression and minification of data